 Anyone who executes documents on behalf of the company must be an employee of the company and have signing authority.
 This includes the MOA, invoice submissions and other documents that are used in the administration of the program.
 Anyone who is not an employee of the company will not be considered to have signing authority.

 Company Description:

-The company description should be at least 1-2 sentences and include an overview of the company and the products/services offered.
+The company description should be at least 1-2 sentences and include what products/services offered and what industries are served by the company.

 Company Size: